-Why use a medium?
+Why use an oil paint medium?

 Used straight from the tube, oil paints can be unpredictable.
 Drying times and viscosity vary between colours (even if they are from the same range of paints that you bought together).
-So mediums can be used to level these out.
+So oil paint mediums can be used to level these out.

 All mediums have their own unique properties—so many effects can be achieved depending on which medium you choose to mix into your paint.
 You can thicken the paint, thin the paint, give it matte or gloss finish, soften the paint, level out the brush strokes, or give your paint more body and texture.

 By becoming more informed about the specific properties of different oil painting mediums, artists can harness these properties to achieve the desired effects in their art.